 - If your child's hearing loss comes from somewhere other than the inner ear, or the absence of the hearing nerve, an alternative solution might be more effective.

 - To gain the greatest hearing benefit from a CI, it is important for children to have full support from their family and to participate in rehabilitation programs.
 If a family cannot commit to participation in a rehabilitation program, other options besides a CI may need to be considered.

 Advantages of Early Cochlear Implantation

-Your child may benefit from a cochlear implant regardless of his or her age, but for children who became deaf before learning to speak success is more likely.
-This is because they receive auditory information at a time when the brain is really ready to learn language.
-As previously mentioned, if children with a profound hearing impairment are implanted early enough, their hearing and speech can develop much like a normal hearing child's.
+Your child may benefit from a cochlear implant regardless of his or her age, but as previously mentioned, if children with a profound hearing impairment are implanted early enough, their hearing and speech can develop much like a normal hearing child's.
 Spoken language appears to emerge almost naturally.